Azure-Samples/active-directory-dotnetcore-daemon-certificate-credential/README.md

 #### Create a self-signed certificate

-To complete this step you will use the `New-SelfSignedCertificate` Powershell command.
+To complete this step, you will use the `New-SelfSignedCertificate` Powershell command.
 You can find more information about the New-SelfSignedCertificat command [here](https://technet.microsoft.com/library/hh848633).

 Open PowerShell and run New-SelfSignedCertificate with the following parameters to create a self-signed certificate in the user certificate store on your computer: